-Commando 3 Trailer: Vidyut Jammwal Is Back With Kicks & Punches!
+Commando 3 Trailer: Vidyut Jammwal Is Back With The Kicks & Punches!

 Court Acquits Actor Vidyut Jamwal In 2007 Assault Case

-For the film, Vidyut chose to do his action stunts without any safety cables and was earlier quoted as saying by Bombay Times, "I am a trained martial artist and thus, doing action without the cables give me thrills.
+For the film, Vidyut chose to do his stunts without any safety cables and was earlier quoted as saying by Bombay Times, "I am a trained martial artist and thus, doing action without the cables give me thrills.
 So, I will do action without using cables as long as I can."

 Directed by Aditya Datt and produced by Reliance Entertainment, Vipul Amrutlal Shah and Motion Picture Capital, Commando 3 is slated to hit the big screens on November 29, 2019.